World's Biggest Coffee Morning: History

 The first Coffee Morning was held in 1990, when a local fundraising committee held a coffee morning where the cost of the coffee was donated to Macmillan.
 The first nationwide Coffee Morning took place in 1991 with 2,600 supporters taking part.
-Since then, the World's Biggest Coffee Morning has come a long way; it is now the largest and longest-standing fundraising event of its kind in the UK.
-In 2016, Coffee Morning raised over £29.5 million to help provide support to people who have cancer across the UK.
+The World's Biggest Coffee Morning is one of the largest and longest-standing fundraising events of its kind in the United Kingdom.